jlindblom42/javascript-bookmarklets/README.md

 # Javascript Bookmarklets

-Just a collection of javascript bookmarklets for personal use.
+Collection of javascript bookmarklets for personal use.
 Feel free to use, modify, or contribute.

 To use, copypaste the desired script into a new bookmark.